 Coq au Vin

-Of course, when it comes to the menu, I can’t resist serving my Holiday Turkey along with Old Fashioned Stuffing, Squash à la Canadienne, Gravy, Citrus Cranberry Sauce, Brussels Sprouts with Bacon and Onions, Mixed Mashed Potatoes, Dinner Rolls as well as all the lovely desserts such as Fruit Cake or Cranberry Orange Bundt Cake and other sweet treats.
+Of course, when it comes to the menu 📜, I can’t resist serving my Holiday Turkey along with Old Fashioned Stuffing, Squash à la Canadienne, Gravy, Citrus Cranberry Sauce, Brussels Sprouts with Bacon and Onions, Green Bean Mushroom & Almond Casserole, Mixed Mashed Potatoes, Dinner Rolls as well as all the lovely desserts such as Fruit Cake or Cranberry Orange Bundt Cake or Fruitcake, and other sweet treats.

-Often though, I like to break that “turkey” routine and make something else, a dish that is easy to make, delicious and elegant to serve on special occasions.
+Often though, I like to break up that “turkey” routine and make something else, a dish that is easy to make 👩🍳👨🍳, delicious and elegant to serve on special occasions.
 In the past, I’ve served many Holiday dinners with Beef Wellington, Crown Roast of Pork, Chateaubriand, Blanquette de Veau, as well as this featured recipe… my Coq au Vin!

 If someone would ask me to describe this classic French dish, I would say that it’s the poultry version of a Boeuf Bourguignon (Beef Bourguignon).
-The translation of “coq” means rooster or cock with wine but I never use that kind of protein.
-Instead I use boneless skinless chicken thighs, which are very flavorful.
+The translation of “coq” means rooster so it’s “rooster with wine” but I never use that kind of protein.
+Instead, I use boneless skinless chicken thighs 🐓, which are very flavorful.

 – Veal Ossobuco